Heart Disease and Stress

 Heart disease and stress introduction

 Are stress and heart disease related?
 Does stress increase the risk of heart disease?
 Stress is a normal part of life.
-But if left unmanaged, stress can lead to emotional, psychological, and even physical problems, including heart disease, high blood pressure, chest pains, or irregular heart beats.
+But if left unmanaged, stress can lead to emotional, psychological, and even physical problems, including:

 How Does Stress Increase the Risk for Heart Disease?